 Credit Facility.
-Our Credit Facility consists of a \$350 million Term Loan and a \$400 million Revolver.
+Our Credit Facility consists of (i) the \$350 million Term Loan A, (ii) the \$150 million Term Loan B, and (iii) the \$400 million Revolver.
 The Credit Facility also contains a \$500 million accordion feature.
-As of May 2, 2022, we had unutilized borrowing capacity under the Revolver of \$171 million.
+As of May 1, 2023, we had unutilized borrowing capacity under the Credit Facility of \$244.5 million.

-The Credit Facility is an unsecured facility with a term of four years for the Revolver (subject to two, six-month extension options) and a term of five years for the Term Loan.
+The Credit Facility is an unsecured facility with a term of (i) four years (beginning on August 1, 2022) for the Revolver (subject to two, six-month extension options), (ii) five years for Term Loan A (beginning on its origination date of May 3, 2021), and (iii) five years and five months for Term Loan B.

-We are subject to a number of financial covenants under the Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, and (vii) a minimum net worth of \$345 million plus 75% of all net proceeds raised through equity offerings subsequent to December 31, 2020.
-As of May 2, 2022, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.
+We are subject to a number of financial covenants under the Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, and (vii) a minimum net worth of \$573 million plus 75% of all net proceeds raised through equity offerings subsequent to March 31, 2022.
+As of March 31, 2023, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.